In this article:

 Unsurprisingly, numerous users have lodged complaints about Whitepages with the Better Business Bureau (BBB).
 Many are frustrated with the Whitepages opt-out process despite repeated data removal requests.
 Some users claim they "received no assistance or even acknowledgment of the request" from Whitepages [*].

 For a more permanent way to safeguard your privacy, consider Aura.
 Aura’s award-winning platform scans 30+ popular data broker databases and sends takedown requests on your behalf — preventing brokers from re-adding your information.
-You’ll also get identity and credit monitoring, digital security tools, 24/7 support, and up to $1 million in identity theft insurance.
+You’ll also get identity monitoring, digital security and online privacy tools, and 24/7 support.

 How To Keep Your Personal Information Off of People Search Sites